Technology and Safety

 - Call the National Domestic Violence Hotline at: 1-800-799-SAFE.

-Email is not a safe or confidential way to talk to someone about the danger or abuse in your life; please call one of the above hotlines or Someplace Safe at 1-800-974-3359 instead.
+Remember, email may not a safe or confidential way to talk to someone about the danger or abuse in your life.
+Please contact Someplace Safe or one of the hotlines listed above instead.

 “Corded” phones are more private than cell phones or cordless phones.